REACH OUT TODAY

 • Increased Tolerance — If you find you need to drink increasingly larger amounts of alcohol to feel its effects, it could be a sign of developing alcohol dependence.

-• Neglecting Responsibilities — If drinking is causing you to miss work, school, or neglecting your household duties, this can be a sign of a problem.
+• Neglecting Responsibilities — If drinking is causing you to miss work, or school, or neglect your household duties, this can be a sign of a problem.

 • Drinking in Dangerous Situations — Drinking when it’s physically unsafe, such as before or while driving, or mixing alcohol with prescription medication against doctor’s orders, is a sign of problematic drinking behavior.